 Our students have designated classes in their schedule called “Work Skills,” where they are each assigned a job they must complete.
 Every student is given a task that empowers them to highlight their abilities and interests while honing important skills.
 For instance, making hand-woven carpets and placemats includes a number of skills such as cutting materials, weaving, attention to detail, and lots of patience.
 Making bracelets and mask lanyards allows for fine motor skills, bead matching, as well as following patterns.
 Additionally, making cookie jars encourages reading and following a recipe, measuring ingredients, pouring ingredients into a jar, laminating the recipes to attach onto the jar, and placing stickers and toppers onto the jars when they are complete.
 Finally, some students even pack orders, where they must look through each order sheet and complete each order correctly before sending them off.

-To learn more about the Unik Boutik and to support our students projects, follow us on Facebook @Unikboutikventures and Instagram @unikboutik_ventures
+To learn more about the Unik Boutik and to support our students projects, visit our website at unikboutik.com, and follow us on Facebook @Unikboutikventures and Instagram @unikboutik_ventures